pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ## Scope of Support

-Limited Availability allows Pantheon customers to set up Pantheon Search with Solr 8 on Drupal 8 or Drupal 9, and take advantage of the features of the service.
-During the Limited Availability term, Pantheon will provide guidance and troubleshooting support in connection with questions and issues arising from the general installation and configuration of Pantheon Search with Solr 8 on Drupal 8 or Drupal 9.
+Limited Availability allows Pantheon customers to set up Pantheon Search with Solr 8 on Drupal 9, and take advantage of the features of the service.
+During the Limited Availability term, Pantheon will provide guidance and troubleshooting support in connection with questions and issues arising from the general installation and configuration of Pantheon Search with Solr 8 on Drupal 9.

 Pantheon supports the installation and configuration of Pantheon Search with Solr 8 on supported Drupal site configurations on the platform.
 Support includes usage of workflows as defined in this documentation as well as support for the following features: